NetSPI/aws_consoler/CONTRIBUTING.rst

 Make sure all your changes are committed (including an entry in HISTORY.rst).
 Then run::

-$ bump2version patch # possible: major / minor / patch
+$ bump2version patch # possible: major / minor / patch / pre / prenum / build
 $ git push
 $ git push --tags

-Travis will then deploy to PyPI if tests pass.
+GitHub will then deploy to PyPI if tests pass.